+44 (0)113 34 33591

-I am in the early stages of developing a new project on Stalins rise to power.
+I am currently writing a book on Stalins rise to power.
 The book seeks to explain how a revolution that promised human liberation and democracy delivered a violent and repressive dictatorship.
 Stalins personal role looms large, but it is explained against the backdrop of war and revolutionary violence, class war, and the transformation of the Party from a small underground of revolutionaries to a mass party.
 The story is much more interesting than that of one mans political ambition.

 My first book, The Great Urals: Regionalism and the Evolution of the Soviet System (Cornell UP, 1999), explored the relationship between the seat of Soviet power in Moscow and the regional party elites in the course of the first two decades of Soviet power.
 It observed that the regions had strong identities and interests and that they cumulatively exerted a significant influence on Soviet policy-making, and on the evolution of the Soviet system.
 The research was funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 The same body then funded a further project which allowed me to explore the archives of the Central Committee Secretariat.
 All analyses of Stalin's rise to power have asserted that Stalin's control over the process of political appointments as General Secretary played a substantial role in his rise to power.
 My research generated some surprising results which overturned many existing assumptions.

-Since arriving at Leeds, I have been conducting the lion's share of my research in the so-called "Stalin Archive" (RGASPI 558/11, released to researchers in 2000).
+Following my arrival at Leeds, I spent several years working in the so-called "Stalin Archive" (RGASPI 558/11, released to researchers in 2000).
 The AHRC generously funded a project that allowed me and my co-investigator Sarah Davies (University of Durham) to explore Stalin's unpublished writings and analyse the differences between what he said and wrote for public consumption, and what he said and wrote privately.
 The resulting book was published in 2014 by Yale University Press under the title Stalins World: Dictating the Soviet Order.
 In connection with the project, we held an international conference (2003) at the University of Durham which formed the basis of an edited volume, Sarah Davies and James Harris ed., Stalin: A New History (Cambridge UP, 2005).

 My other publications include: